preethikavitha/VoiceBased-Virtual_assistent-for-windows/README.md

 - Testing your internet speed, so you can ensure you're getting the best connection.
 - Showing you your system stats, including RAM and CPU usage, battery percent, and system specifications.
 - Generating an image from the text you provide.
-- Sending emails, so you can stay in touch with friends and colleagues.
+- Sending emails with an attachments, so you can stay in touch with friends and colleagues.
+- send an whatsapp messages
 - Performing system operations, including opening, closing, and switching tabs, copying, pasting, deleting, and selecting text, creating new files, minimizing, maximizing, switching, and closing windows.
 - Taking screenshots, so you can capture important moments.
 - Giving you brief information (3 sentences) on any topic or personality.